jmtome/FeedFramework/Comments Feature.md

 In our app, the CoreData store is not *critical*, since if it failed, our app would still work with internet, since the core data store is a fallback.
-In these cases, when a component is not crucial, we can replace a faulty component with another at runtime, for example we could replace a faulty coredata instance with an in-memory store.
+In these cases, when a component is not crucial, we can replace a faulty component with another at runtime, for example we could replace a faulty coredata instance with our in-memory store (which would have to be made thread safe if we were to use it).
 Another strategy is to use the **Null-Object Pattern**.